TheNinth7/openhab-garmin/docs/README.md

 * Any other unexpected errors or exceptions.

 > Note: Even after a fatal error, the app continues querying the sitemap.
 If a response is successfully processed, it returns to displaying the sitemap.

+**If "Suppress Empty Response Errors" is enabled:**

+When this option is enabled in the [Settings](#-configuration), toast notifications for the following errors will be suppressed:

+* `INVRES` – Invalid response (error code `-400`)
+* `EMRES` – Empty response

+However, if these errors persist for more than 10 seconds, they will be treated as fatal, and a full-screen error view will be shown.

 ---